sourceduty/Sourceduty_DevOps/README.md

 #

-Alex: _I have unpublished private projects planned for the future, one of these holds immense potential for revolutionizing electric power generation._
+Alex: _I have unpublished private projects planned for the future, one of these holds immense potential for innovating electric power generation._

 #